Date of Degree

 Copyright 2010 Sarah A. Ingersoll

 Ingersoll, Sarah.
-"The role of complement anaphylatoxins in CNS pathology and glial cell function." dissertation, University of Iowa, 2010.
+"The role of complement anaphylatoxins in CNS pathology and glial cell function."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.